-- Greek Sage (salvia triloba) has velvety leaves with a felt gray underside and deep blue flowers.
-Often used in teas.
-More hardy than normal sage plants.
+- Greek sage (salvia triloba) has velvety leaves with a felt gray underside and deep blue flowers.
+It is often used in teas, and is more cold hardy than normal sage plants.

-- Clary Sagen (salvia sclarea) has very large leaves often used to flavor wine.
-Also good with eggs and infused in tea.
+- Clary sage (salvia sclarea) has very large leaves often used to flavor wine.
+It is also good when used to flavor eggs and infused in tea.

 - Purple sage (salvia officinalis var. purpurascens) is a small plant with purple leaves and striking bright blue flowers.

-- Mexican Sage (Salvia leucantha) Hardy in zones 8-10.
-Needs a long growing season and doesn’t start blooming until late summer.
+- Mexican sage (Salvia leucantha) This variety is cold hardy in zones 8-10.
+It needs a long growing season and doesn’t start blooming until late summer.